datopian/flowershow/site/content/docs/search.md

 ## Adding the search component

 There are two kinds of providers to choose from when setting up the search component on your flowershow site.
-These are 'kbar' and 'algolia' which can be configured in your `config.js` file.
+These are 'kbar' and 'algolia' which can be configured in your `config.mjs` file.

 The difference between the two is that algolia search allows for a full-text search with external indexing whereas in kbar you don't need an external provider but you can only do keyword searches.

 ### Kbar

-To add the keyword-only search feature, just setup the search config in your `config.js` file to the following.
+To add the keyword-only search feature, just setup the search config in your `config.mjs` file to the following.

 ```js
 const config = {